MortalityReporting/raven-platform/README.md

 * Raven Dashboard: The Raven Dashboard serves is the frontend for the Raven Platform through which user's can import their own data, view currently stored FHIR VRDR Resources, and export FHIR VRDR Resources to external Death Registration Systems.
 * Raven FHIR Server: The Raven FHIR Server provides API access to a Fhirbase database, which acts as the data store for the Raven Platform.
-* Raven Mapper-Export: The Raven Mapper-Export component (sometimes seen under the legacy name Raven Mapper API) provides for two distinct APIs, one for mapping and importing MDI CSV data to the FHIR Server and another for handling exports VRDR compliant documents to external systems.
+* Raven Import and Submission API: The Raven Import and Submission API component (sometimes referenced under the legacy name Raven Mapper API at a technical level) provides for two distinct APIs, one for importing MDI CSV data to the FHIR Server and another for handling exported VRDR compliant documents to external systems.

 **For more information, please see the [Raven Platform GitHub Wiki page](https://github.com/MortalityReporting/raven-platform/wiki).**